disposableidentities/react-native-sdk/README.md

-# A React Native SDK for Disposable ID
+# A Mobile SDK for Disposable ID

 ## Abstract Method Specification